PacktPublishing/Hands-on-Exploratory-Data-Analysis-with-Python/README.md

 - Chapter 11: [EDA using wine quality dataset](https://github.com/PacktPublishing/hands-on-exploratory-data-analysis-with-python/tree/master/Chapter%2011)
 - Chapter 12: [Appendix: String Manipulation](https://github.com/PacktPublishing/hands-on-exploratory-data-analysis-with-python/tree/master/Appendix)

+# Troubleshooting with the codebase

+Please note we tested the codes presented in this book with the specific version of `pandas`, `matplotlib`, `python` and other Python libraries.
+Running the code with a newer or older version might result in warnings and errors.
+If you encounter any errors, feel free to raise an [issue here](https://github.com/PacktPublishing/Hands-on-Exploratory-Data-Analysis-with-Python/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc), and we will try our best to sort it out.

 # Want to become expert

 It is important to practice what you have learned from this book.
 Hence, we have created a comprehensive mobile apps where you can create a simple account and practice Exploratory Data Analysis.
 Here is the link to both IOS and Android app: